memo-ozdincer/launch-sequence-analyzer-utat/README.md

 # Launch Sequence Analyzer

 Neural network-based system for analyzing engine test data and detecting anomalies in real-time.
-Essentially a test system for some of the telemetry stuff we've been working on.
+Essentially a test system for some of the telemetry stuff we've been working on, kind of for fun, but maybe we will use it.

 ## Overview